THE PLAYERS’ EQUIPMENT – LAW 4

 Required Equipment –

 – Coaches may use a memory trick known as the “Five S’s” to ensure that they address each part of the mandatory equipment with their players.
-These are: Shirt, Shorts, Shinguards, Socks, and Shoes.
+From head-to-toe, these are: Shirt, Shorts, Shinguards, Socks, and Shoes.

 – Shoes need to be properly laced and tied so that they will stay on.
 See: CoachingAmericanSoccer.com “Tying Soccer Shoe Laces.”